 - Potential decimation of species normally triggered to only emerge from hibernation by thunder vibration, such as Spadefoot toads

-We encourage the public to voice concerns to elected officials regarding this impending threat, and contribute to the Chiricahua Regional Council fund, if possible.
-The Sky Islands are historically sacred to southwest Native Nations, internationally revered in biology and astronomy research, and a national treasure of unparalleled biodiversity.
+We urge the public to contact elected officials regarding this negligent threat.
+The Sky Islands are historically sacred to Southwest Native Nations, internationally revered in biology and astronomy research, and a national treasure of unparalleled biodiversity.

 For reference on this issue: